Dr. Nicolay Rusnachenko

 (Personal Report)

-This report represent a study of how well the annotated relations in NEREL collection are aligned with the ChatGPT-3.5 knowledge.
+This report represent a study of how well the annotated relations in NEREL could be predicted by ChatGPT-3.5.

 nclu_team at SemEval-2023 Task 6C1 and 6C2: Attention-based Approaches for Large Court Judgement Prediction with Explanation